myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 3. We’ll be adding this actuator to our custom device, so make sure your device is selected in the **Device** field.
 4. Select 0 from the **Chanenel** field.

   **Note:** The *SimpleSubscribe* code doesn't care what channel our device is connected to, but normally we would want to make sure the Channel selected here matches up with the channel that our code uses later when watching for *COMMAND* messages sent from Cayenne.
+Our recommendation is to stick to using *Channel == the Pin your actuator is connected to*.

 5. We can specify an **Icon** for our actuator.
 Say we’re using it to control a Light, so let’s select a Light icon here.
 6. Click the **Step 2: Add Actuator** button.
 The light widget will then be added to our dashboard.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Dashboard-add-Actuator.png" width="660" height="395" alt="dashboard-add-actuator"><br/><br/></p>

-#### Write code for the actuator
+##### Write code for the actuator

 To properly handle actuator commands with Cayenne, make sure your code covers the following: